bwxu/6.819_final_project/README.md

 2. Open cnn.py and change num_epochs in train_cnn() to the number of iterations you want to train the cnn.

-3. Also in cnn.py, change the number 0 in a[[0],:,:,:] to change which image is the test image.
-By default, if the number 0 is unchanged, the test image will be the first image which is read by the getdata function.
+3. Also in cnn.py, change the value of image_num to change which image is the test image.
+By default, the image_num is 0, so the test image will be the first image which is read by the getdata function.

 4. Now, run cnn.py by calling 'python cnn.py'.
 The code will load the image data, train